codefellows-seattle-javascript-401n4/lab-06-tcp-server/README.md

 * Submit on canvas a question and observation, how long you spent, and a link to your pull request

 ## Configuration
 Configure the root of your repository with the following files and directories.
-Thoughfully name and organize any aditional configuration or module files.
+Thoughfully name and organize any additional configuration or module files.
 * **README.md** - contains documentation
 * **.env** - contains env variables (should be git ignored)
 * **.gitignore** - contains a [robust](http://gitignore.io) `.gitignore` file